Essential Digital Evidence Management System Features to Look For

 The solution lies in using CJIS-compliant software that provides robust evidence security in a CJIS-compliant environment.

-The key security features for a CJIS-compliant system might include role-based access control with multiple user roles, tamper detection, and single-sign-on (SSO) support for secure user authentication.
-Additionally, real-time evidence alerts and a detailed chain of custody ensure comprehensive security by tracking access and actions.
+Key security features for a CJIS-compliant system may include role-based access control with multiple user roles, tamper detection, and single sign-on (SSO) support for secure user authentication.

 These essential digital evidence management system features help secure evidence and save you from hefty penalties.
 Read more about it in our blog post about compliance and legal considerations in digital evidence handling.